abueide/civitas/README.md

   mechanisms)
 - [ ] Livestreaming & chats for events (presentations, watch together, workshops etc).
 There should be a global chat, and a working-group specific chat.
-- [ ] Healthy way to manage community splits (e.g. bitcoin forks, great r/animemes civil war etc).
+- [ ] Healthy way to manage community splits (e.g. bitcoin forks).
 Federation &
   censorship resistance.
 - [ ] Decentralized filestorage integration (magnet links, ipfs links, swarm links?)
 - [ ] Some sort of way to crowdfund campaigns (cryptocurrency, liberapay, etc)